kestra-io/kestra/README.md

 - [Slack](https://kestra.io/slack) - join the community and get the latest updates.
 - [GitHub discussions](https://github.com/kestra-io/kestra/discussions) - useful to start a conversation that is not a bug or feature request.
 - [Twitter](https://twitter.com/kestra_io) - to follow up with the latest updates.

-## Roadmap

-See the [open issues](https://github.com/kestra-io/kestra/issues) for a list of proposed features (and known issues) or look at the [project board](https://github.com/orgs/kestra-io/projects/2).

 ## Contributing